krischer/frankenflow/README.md

 $ source activate frankenflow
 ```

+##### redis

 Additionally `redis` is required as the message broker.
 It should be available via most package managers, otherwise just download it and run `make`.
+It compiles almost everywhere and has no other dependencies.
+Great stuff!

+##### External Resources

 The current operating mode of `frankenflow` also requires access to a supercomputer to run `SES3D` and quite a lot of disc space.
 Also `LASIF` and `ses3d_ctrl`/`agere` must be installed (they require a different Python version then `frankenflow` - `conda` environments are a very simple way to set that up).

-`frankenflow` is currently tuned to perform a full waveform tomography, but the general concepts translates easily enought to arbitrary workflows.
-Let me know if there is interest and I'll abstract it a bit more to enable clean implementations of other workflows.

-Some more details regarding the utilized conglomerate of tools:
+Additionally you must setup key based SSH authentication from the workstation to the HPC.
+The simple result is that the workstation has to be able to log into the HPC without entering a password. `frankenflow` thus does not have to deal with authentication.

+##### Our packages/tools

+A couple of other tools are required. `LOCAL` means that it must be installed locally, `HPC` that it must be installed on the HPC.

-* `LASIF` (http://lasif.net) is used to for the data management and organizational part of the full waveform inversion.
+* `LASIF` (http://lasif.net) - `LOCAL` + `HPC` -  is used to for the data management and organizational part of the full waveform inversion.
 Additionally it performs the window selection and adjoint source calculation.
-* `SES3D` (MISSING LINK) performs the numerical forward and adjoint simulations. `ses3d_ctrl`/`agere` (MISSING LINK) is responsible for compiling and running SES3D and moving things where they need to go.
+* `SES3D` (MISSING LINK) - `HPC` - performs the numerical forward and adjoint simulations. `ses3d_ctrl`/`agere` (MISSING LINK) is responsible for compiling and running SES3D and moving things where they need to go.
-* `seismopt` (MISSING LINK) performs and steers the numerical optimization with an L-BFGS algorihtm.
+* `seismopt` (MISSING LINK) - `LOCAL` - performs and steers the numerical optimization with an L-BFGS algorihtm.
-* `frankenflow` pipes all of these together to form a fully automatic system.
+* `frankenflow` - `LOCAL` - pipes all of these together to form a fully automatic system.

-### Getting Started
+### Seting up the Inversion

+Some of this might seem awkward but that's just how it is right now.

 1. `LASIF` project with a defined Iteration `0`.
 Thus all sources and receivers and what not needs to be set up.
-No other iterations should be presetn.
+No other iterations should be present.
 Also make sure the window picking is tuned to work well for your tomography.
-2. Input files for the forward run `lasif generate_all_input_files 0` copied
-   to the HPC to the `hpc_remote_input_files_directory` as specified in the
+2. Input files for the forward run, e.g. `lasif generate_all_input_files 0` copied to the HPC to the `hpc_remote_input_files_directory` as specified in the  configuration file.
-   configuration.
 3. Initial model in the HDF5 format.
 Can be created with `agere binary_model_to_hdf5`.
 4. A `config.json` akin to the following: